Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: Introduction

-This paper, in contrast, builds upon the assumption that decision rules to be executed simultaneously can nonetheless be selected sequentially.
+In contrast, this paper builds upon the assumption that decision rules to be executed simultaneously can nonetheless be selected sequentially.
 A paradigm we refer to as sequential-move centralized training for simultaneous-move decentralized execution.
 This paradigm pushes further the applicability of \citeauthor{bellman}'s principle of optimality so that a central planner can still select joint decision rules, but now one private decision rule at a time.
-Doing so disentangles decision variables with a mutual influence and raises three new properties.
+Doing so disentangles the decision variables with mutual influence and raises three new properties.
 First, it allows a sequential-move central planner to reason upon sufficient sequential-move statistics instead of prior simultaneous-move ones.
-Next, it proves that $\epsilon$-optimal value functions are still piecewise, linear, and convex in sufficient sequential-move statistics.
+Next, it proves that $\epsilon$-optimal value functions are still piecewise linear and convex in sufficient sequential-move statistics.
 Finally, it drops the complexity of \citeauthor{bellman}'s backups from double exponential to polynomial at the expense of longer planning horizons.
 We show that a SARSA algorithm enhanced by these findings applies while preserving its convergence guarantees.
-Experiments on standard two- and many-agent domains from the literature against $\epsilon$-optimal solvers, \ie feature-based heuristic search value iteration \citep{Dibangoye:OMDP:2016}, and local methods, \ie independent $Q$-learning \citep{Tan:1997:MRL:284860.284934} and advantage actor-critic \citep{Konda:NIPS00}, confirm the superiority of our sequential-move variant of SARSA algorithm \citep{DibangoyeBICML18}.
+Experiments conducted in standard two- and multi-agent domains from existing literature, particularly against $\epsilon$-optimal solvers such as feature-based heuristic search value iteration and local methods \citep{Tan:1997:MRL:284860.284934,Konda:NIPS00}, demonstrate the clear advantages of our sequential-move variant of the oSARSA algorithm \citep{DibangoyeBICML18}.

+This remainder of this paper is organized as follows.
+Section 2 examines the dominant paradigm for optimally solving simultaneous-move Dec-POMDPs: simultaneous-move centralized training for decentralized execution.
+Although this paradigm has demonstrated efficiency in small to medium-sized teams of cooperative agents, it faces scalability issues when applied to larger teams.
+In Section 3, we advocate for a paradigm shift from simultaneous-move to sequential-move centralized training for decentralized execution.
+We establish that simultaneous-move Dec-POMDPs can be reduced to sequential-move ones, enabling knowledge transfer from the former to the latter.
+Section 4 illustrates that all existing structural results from the dominant paradigm are transferable to this new approach.
+However, this shift also uncovers an exponential drop in the complexity of backup operators.
+Finally, Section 5 adapts the oSARSA algorithm from the original paradigm to the new framework.
+The experiments in Section 6 provide substantial evidence for the superiority of the proposed paradigm.